Electricjer/OpenData-VizLab/contributions/jerry_love/README.md

 - Horizontal bar graph: showing the number of subchapters per chapter.

 ## Methods
+1. Dataset Selection: The dataset was chosen at random from the Open Data Portal of Ukraine.
-1. Translation: The original dataset was translated from Ukrainian to English using Grok.
+2. Translation: The original dataset was translated from Ukrainian to English using Grok.
-2. Data Analysis: The dataset was cleaned, sorted, and categorized in Excel.
+3. Data Analysis: The dataset was cleaned, sorted, and categorized in Excel.
-3. Categorization: General categories were created for each waste type to simplify visualization and highlight trends.
+4. Categorization: General categories were created for each waste type to simplify visualization and highlight trends.
-4. Visualization: Charts were generated to show hierarchical relationships and subchapter distributions clearly.
+5. Visualization: Charts were generated to show hierarchical relationships and subchapter distributions clearly.

 ## Tools used
 - Excel (data cleaning, sorting, and categorization)